@effectstream/orchestrator

 orchestrator list [config] List processes without starting

-orchestrator silence <name...> Suppress terminal output for named processes
+orchestrator silence [name...]
+Suppress terminal output (no args = show list)

 orchestrator unsilence <name...> Resume terminal output